 What is TLS/SRTP?

-Secure Real-Time Transport Protocol (SRTP) is an extension of a Real-Time Transport Protocol (RTP).
-It’s mainly intended to be used in VoIP communications to encrypt the media stream and minimize the risk of the Denial of Service (DoS) attacks.
+Secure Real-Time Transport Protocol (SRTP) is an extension of Real-Time Transport Protocol (RTP).
+It’s mainly intended to be used in VoIP communications to encrypt the media stream and minimize the risk of Denial of Service (DoS) attacks.

 Both TLS and SRTP are used to encrypt calls between you and Bandwidth.
 However, please note that this doesn’t apply to calls sent to or from the PSTN.

 Note: If you’re looking for another security option, check out Bandwidth’s Direct Link Service.